Frequently Asked Questions

 What is the composition of the student body?

-The students come from a variety of academic backgrounds, and some have previous industrial or government experience.
-Students typically have backgrounds in chemistry, geology, physics, environmental engineering, civil engineering, chemical engineering, biosystems engineering, or mechanical engineering.
-Students hail from all over the United States as well as Mexico, Thailand, Vietnam, China, India, Poland, Ghana, Nigeria, and Turkey.
+Our students come from diverse academic backgrounds, including chemistry, geology, physics, environmental engineering, civil engineering, chemical engineering, biosystems engineering, and mechanical engineering, and many bring prior industry or government experience.
+They hail from across the United States, as well as countries such as Mexico, Thailand, Vietnam, China, India, Poland, Ghana, Nigeria, and Turkey.

 -